 Single-tenant vs multi-tenant architecture: more things to keep in mind

-Above, we likened a single-tenant architecture to a picturesque rural cottage and a multi-tenant architecture to a gorgeous NYC apartment.
-But at the same time, single-tenancy may be like a run-down barn, and multi-tenancy may look like a shared room in the cheapest hostel in Rio.
+Above, we likened single-tenant architecture to a picturesque rural cottage and multi-tenant architecture to a gorgeous NYC apartment.
+At the same time, a single-tenancy may be like a run-down barn, and a multi-tenancy may look like a shared room in the cheapest hostel in Rio.

 The quality, security, level of isolation, simplicity, design, and UX of your app, either single-tenant or multi-tenant, fully depends on the development team.
 Working with software development professionals is the way to provide your potential tenants with error-free solutions, a positive experience, and functionality they like and are willing to pay for.